A Prayerful Place in the Great Marsh

 The Revd George Estlin Atkins arrived in 1932.
 A young man himself, George attracted many young people to confirmation classes which took place in the church hall, the site of the present day car park.
 During this time, the church hall was in constant use as it had the best facilities in the town.
 It included snooker tables, a kitchen and toilets and was used for many groups and functions.

 With the outbreak of the second world war, many young men from Chatteris signed up with most joining the Cambridgeshire Regiment.
 Apparently, after arriving in Singapore the whole Regiment was arrested and taken away to a prisoner of war camp.
 Back home, evacuees from London arrived by train at Chatteris Station to make a new life for themselves in the fens.
 There was a great mixing of people and ideas which was reflected in the churches, as members from all the congregations met up for various functions and groups during the week.
+Apparently, the Revd Hawthorn’s sermons were thoughtful and learned, but he was known for being very ‘low’ in his church tradition.
+He was also very deaf so famously carried about his ear trumpet in a case as he rode his bicycle threw the town.
+The Revd Hawthorn never drove a car but several times a week was known to cycle over to Doddington Hospital to visit anyone who was ill from Chatteris.

 Sunday the 10th of January 1971, the BBC came to Chatteris church to broadcast Songs of Praise.
 Chatteris Church had a choir at this time but apparently they were not permitted to join in singing with the choir from St Peter’s in March.
 However, a Chatteris children’s choir from the King Edward School was invited to sing.
 The program was a great success and was enjoyed by the whole town.
 There was a sadness when the Revd Hawthorn announced his retirement, but he was quick to return when called back from Ely for any special occasions.